lchen198/wypyplus/README.md

 *  When you run WyPyPlus in read-only mode, you can dump the entire site using wget.
 Visit the [(Demo)](https://ctrl-c.club/~lchen/cgi-bin/wypyplus.py%3Fp=WyPyPlus.html) site to see for yourself.

 ### A Presentation Tool:
-* You can use WyPyPlus to create presentations and produce [PDFs](https://github.com/lchen198/wypyplus/blob/main/example_hardcopy.pdf)!
+* You can use WyPyPlus to create presentations.
+It even produces [PDFs](https://github.com/lchen198/wypyplus/blob/main/example_hardcopy.pdf)!

 ## Some Screenshots
 ![](example.png)